temportalflux/TemportalEngine/README.md

 4. Copy (Debug build zip) `install\lib\shaderc_combined.lib` to ``Editor\libs\shaderc\lib\Debug\shaderc_combined.lib`
 5. Copy the contents of (Release build zip) `install\include\shaderc\` to ``Editor\libs\shaderc\include\Release\shaderc`
 6. Copy (Release build zip) `install\lib\shaderc_combined.lib` to ``Editor\libs\shaderc\lib\Release\shaderc_combined.lib`

+---
+# Text/UI Rendering Plan

+UIRenderer:

+	CommittedElement:
+	- idx of first vertex index in index buffer
+	- # of indicies in index buffer
+	- descriptor set handle

+	for committed data:
+	- SOME MAPPING OF DESCRIPTORS (so text can say "my font is this and my face size is this, gimme descriptor")
+	- Vertex and Index graphics buffers (for committed data)
+	- Map: string->CommittedElement for text and images

+	for uncommitted data:
+	-